WarpSpeed: A High-Performance Library for Concurrent GPU Hash Tables: Programming model for GPU hash tables

 A critical component in designing a data structure is the \emph{memory consistency model}.
 This model determines how interleaved operations are visible to each other.
 For example, in \emph{sequential consistency}, if a read and write between two different threads are ordered such that the read comes after the write, the read is guaranteed to observe the write.
 GPUs follow a weak memory model known as Relaxed Memory Ordering (RMO)~\cite{ganeshRMO}.
 In RMO, reads can be reordered in any fashion, meaning there is no enforced read-write consistency, as a read can be moved above a paired write.

 GPUs follow the RMO model due to their unique internal architecture.
 A GPU is composed of units called \defn{streaming multiprocessors (SMs)} that host the hardware to execute threads.
+Up to 1024 threads can be placed in one SM at a time, with the threads being organized into work groups of 32 called \emph{warps}.
+Threads in a warp share the L1 cache that is \emph{not} coherent with threads outside the SM.
 Threads in an SM share an L1 cache that is \emph{not} coherent with other L1 caches.
 All SM L1 caches connect to a coherent L2 cache where updates are visible to all threads. \Cref{fig:memory} shows the layout of GPU memory.

 GPUs do not support cache invalidation for the L1 cache: until a cached value is evicted from L1, it will be reused even if the value has changed in L2 or GDDR.
 Even though L2 and GDDR are coherent, reading and writing to these regions is not guaranteed to be visible to other threads - a cached read in L1 will return a hit and prevent the thread from checking coherent memory.